GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/cleanup.md

 - images might be pushed to registries
 - application might have arbitrary side effects

-Skaffold offers functionality to cleanup some of these side effects:
+Skaffold offers cleanup functionality to negate some of these side effects:

 - Kubernetes resource cleanup - `skaffold delete`, and automatic cleanup on `Ctrl+C` for `skaffold dev` and `skaffold debug`
 - Image pruning - for local Docker daemon images only, automatically on `Ctrl+C` for `skaffold dev` and `skaffold debug`